ilaborie/blog/src/pages/mailbox/index.md

 }
 ```

-then `registerForExecution` schedules a `ForkJoinTask` to be run on a different thread, as `mbox` is an instance of `Mailbox`, and [`Mailbox`](https://github.com/akka/akka/blob/v2.5.9/akka-actor/src/main/scala/akka/dispatch/Mailbox.scala#L56L57) exntends [`ForkJoinTask`] (https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html)
+then `registerForExecution` schedules a `mbox` to be executed on a different thread. `mbox` is actually an instance of [`Mailbox`](https://github.com/akka/akka/blob/v2.5.9/akka-actor/src/main/scala/akka/dispatch/Mailbox.scala#L56L57), and since `Mailbox` extends [`ForkJoinTask`] (https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html) , `registerForExecution` is executing the `ForkJoinTask` on a different thread. exntends

 ```scala
 abstract class Mailbox(val messageQueue: MessageQueue)